DSteve595/Godot-ControlList/README.md

 There are two options:

-1. From the Asset Library
+1. ~From the Asset Library~

+   Soon!
+Waiting for their approval.

-2. From a release
+3. From a release
     - Download the control-list.zip from the GitHub Releases of this repo.
     - Unzip into your project so it lands at: addons/control-list